With an innovative dashboard created by Johns Hopkins engineers, the world watched the COVID-19 pandemic play out in real time

 Some examples of our global impact:

-From offering pioneering medical and nursing training at Peking Union Medical College Hospital in the 1910s; to creating a graduate-level international relations campus in Bologna, Italy, just 10 years after the end of World War II; to conducting ongoing Antarctic geological research, we continue to bring knowledge to the world.
+From offering pioneering medical and nursing training at Peking Union Medical College Hospital in the 1910s; to creating a graduate-level international relations campus in Bologna, Italy, just 10 years after the end of World War II; to conducting ongoing research at hundreds of locations in more than 110 countries, we continue to bring knowledge to the world.